 The value of UK stone imports has returned to an upward trend since 2012.
 There was some hesitation about taking projects live towards the end of 2015 and the first half of 2016 as the referendum in the UK on leaving the European Union approached.
 Since the result was announced that the UK was to leave the EU (Brexit, as it is known) after the vote on 23 June 2016, confidence seems to have returned to the market, even though the result was unexpected by most people.
-Stone companies were busy in the summer and autumn of 2016.
-Many were also busy for much of 2017, as is clear from the figures now in (the graph below showing the long term growth in the stone market in the UK was added in July 2018).
+Stone companies were busy in the summer and autumn of 2016 and 2017.
+2020 was the Brexit transition year as well as seeing the Covid-19 pandemic.

 According to data from HM Revenue & Customs (HMRC - the UK tax collector) there was a jump in the value of stone imports in August in 2016 following the Brexit vote, but this will reflect the increase in sterling prices being paid as a result of the fall in the pound following the referendum.
-However, importers and their customers had already been making significant changes in their buying patterns as a result of the economic crisis of 2008 (see graphs below).
+However, importers and their customers had already been making significant changes in their buying patterns as a result of the economic crisis of 2008.

 According to the World Bank, the UK economy as a whole showed consistent growth since 2010 and greater growth for much of that time than seen in general in the developed world, due in no small measure to a rapidly increasing population.
 In the year to June 2016 UK population grew again by more than 500,000 to top 65million, with 335,600 of the extra people the result of net migration and, therefore, immediately economically active.

-The UK population has grown by 5million people in the past decade.
-The growth has been reflected in relatively strong construction activity, although in 2017 and 2018, following the Brexit referendum, people have started to go home - there has been a net loss of slightly more than 100,000 people from the former eastern european countries.
+The UK population grew by 5million people in the decade to the end of 2018.
+The growth has been reflected in relatively strong construction activity, although in 2017 and 2018, following the Brexit referendum, Europeans have started to go home – there has been a net loss of slightly more than 100,000 people from the former Eastern European countries.
 Of the 165,000 EU27 nationals working in construction in the UK, the government number crunchers at the Office for National Statistics estimate that 71% are from the former Eastern European block and 10% from Ireland.

 The graphs here, showing the value of imports and arrivals at current prices and the volume, are from figures produced by HMRC, largely from VAT returns.
 Only trade (imports and, from Europe, arrivals) are recorded.
 Most stone (and a still growing proportion), by volume and value, comes from India and China.
 Other significant areas that stone in the UK comes from include Turkey and, increasingly, the Middle East and North Africa, especially Egypt.